Everyone does player grades.

 OT Jason Spriggs

 The Packers knew Spriggs would be a project, but talented tackles are hard to find — especially in the second half of the second round.
 At the time, there were major questions about their offensive tackles.
 Would they be able to keep Bakhitari?
 Would Bulaga be able to stay on the field?
 Well, Bakhtiari is signed and Bulaga finally stayed healthy.
 Unless the Packers let Lang walk and move Bulaga to guard, Spriggs looks like a man without a position with Bakhtiari signed through 2020 and Bulaga through 2019.

 As a rookie, Spriggs started two games in place of Lang.
-He did OK but, at 6-foot-6 and 301 pounds, he is a natural tackle.
+He did OK but, at 6-foot-6 and 301 pounds, he is a natural tackle who would likely be a weak link at guard.
 In 238 snaps — 183 of which came from Week 10 vs. Tennessee through Week 13 vs. Houston — he allowed one sack and was penalized three times (once for holding).
 He didn’t block nearly well enough when lined up at tight end.
 The Packers averaged 1.93 yards less per carry with Spriggs in the game.

 “The four preseason games and the way he’s handled himself in practice and blocking against our own people and doing the service team work and those types of things, ultimately you feel very confident about him,” Campen said before the Washington game.
 “I have no problems playing with Jason Spriggs at all.”